sandalu-umayanga/automated-file-organizer/README.md

-Run this exact command (already  filled in  specific package and class names based on the code if you have any changes change them): jpackage --name FileOrganizer --input input --main-jar FileOrganizer.jar --main-class com.yourname.organizer.FileOrganizer
+Run this exact command (already  filled in  specific package and class names based on the code if you have any changes change them): jpackage --name FileOrganizer --input input --main-jar FileOrganizer.jar --main-class com.yourname.organizer.FileOrganizer    ===>  on linux

+on Windows
+Configure WiX

+WiX Toolset v3.14 is already installed.

+The issue is that the WiX bin directory is not on your PATH, so jpackage cannot find:

+candle.exe
+light.exe
+Step 1: Locate WiX executables

+Run:

+where candle
+where light

+If they are not found, check:

+dir "C:\Program Files (x86)\WiX Toolset v3.14\bin"

+You should see:

+candle.exe
+light.exe
+heat.exe
+Step 2: Add WiX to PATH

+Temporarily for the current PowerShell session:

+$env:Path += ";C:\Program Files (x86)\WiX Toolset v3.14\bin"

+Verify:

+candle -?
+light -?

+Both commands should display help information.

+Step 3: Permanently add WiX to PATH

+Add:

+C:\Program Files (x86)\WiX Toolset v3.14\bin

+to the Windows System PATH via:

+System Properties
+→ Advanced
+→ Environment Variables
+→ Path
+→ Edit
+→ New

+Then open a new PowerShell window.

+Verify:

+where candle
+where light

+Expected output:

+C:\Program Files (x86)\WiX Toolset v3.14\bin\candle.exe
+C:\Program Files (x86)\WiX Toolset v3.14\bin\light.exe
+Step 4: Build the installer

+Navigate to your AppBuilder directory and run:

+jpackage --name FileOrganizer --input input --main-jar FileOrganizer.jar --main-class com.yourname.organizer.FileOrganizer

+If WiX is correctly configured, jpackage should generate a Windows installer (.exe or .msi depending on the JDK version and defaults).

+Option 2: Create an application image only

+If you just want a runnable Windows application and not an installer:

+jpackage `
+  --type app-image `
+  --name FileOrganizer `
+  --input input `
+  --main-jar FileOrganizer.jar `
+  --main-class com.yourname.organizer.FileOrganizer

+This does not require WiX.

+It will create a folder containing:

+FileOrganizer/
+├── FileOrganizer.exe
+├── app/
+└── runtime/

+You can run FileOrganizer.exe directly.

+Check available package types

+Run:

+jpackage --help

+Look for:

+Valid package types:
+app-image
+exe
+msi

+If app-image works, then your Java setup and JAR are fine; only WiX is missing.

+For a student project, app-image is often enough.
+If you specifically need a Windows installer (.exe or .msi), install WiX and rerun jpackage.

 Step 4: Test your new Native App!